 Make the Schupfnudeln

-- Add egg yolks, all-purpose flour, and whole-wheat flour, salt, pepper, and nutmeg to the potatoes.
+- Add egg yolks, all-purpose flour, whole-wheat flour, salt, pepper, and nutmeg to the potatoes.
 Mix to a smooth dough.
-If needed, add a little more flour to the dough.2 ounce whole wheat flour, 2 ounce all purpose flour, 2 each egg yolk, 1 pinch sea salt, 1 pinch nutmeg, 1 pinch black pepper, ground
+If needed, add a little more flour to the dough.2 ounce whole wheat flour, 2 ounce King Arthur All Purpose Flour, 2 each egg yolk, 1 pinch sea salt, 1 pinch nutmeg, 1 pinch black pepper, ground

-- Place dough on a floured board and form into a 1 inch thick log.
-Cut the log into about 1 1/2 inch inch pieces and form each piece into a tapered cylinder by rolling between your hands.
-It should be thick in the middle and pointed on the end.
+- Place dough on a floured board and form into a 1-inch thick log.
+Cut the log into about 1 1/2 inch pieces and form each piece into a tapered cylinder by rolling between your hands.
+It should be thick in the middle and pointed at the end.

 Cook Schupfnudeln